Can You Go On Vacation While On Workers’ Compensation?

+Are you allowed to travel while on workers’ compensation?
 Yes, you technically can go on vacation while getting workers’ compensation benefits.
 That doesn’t necessarily mean you should.
 If you absolutely must go on a vacation, make a point of avoiding any activities that go against the recommendations of your physician or any other specialists you’ve seen.
 Focus on relaxing and recovering from your injury instead.

 Don’t Raise a Red Flag

 Insurance companies take a variety of steps to identify acts of fraud.
 It’s not uncommon for insurers to hire investigators to monitor the actions of workers’ compensation claimants.
 They may also contact the staff of resorts or hotels where claimants are staying while on vacation, asking them to look out for and document any signs that a claimant isn’t actually injured.

 Can I go on vacation while on workers comp?
 It’s best not to plan a vacation while on workers’ compensation if you can wait to take a trip.
 Taking a vacation either immediately before or after going on workers’ compensation “raises a red flag” to insurance companies.

 This is because some claimants commit fraud, using workers’ compensation benefits to cover the cost of their vacations.
 If you were to take a vacation while on workers’ compensation, this might give an insurer reason to hire an investigator or otherwise monitor you.

 They might find evidence showing you ignored your doctor’s advice while on vacation.
 Or, they could look for signs that you participated in activities that you said you couldn’t participate in due to your injury.
 If they find strong evidence, this may limit your chances of receiving workers’ compensation.